const order = Order.init("Pizza Margherita", n = 1);

 We can simply define a race condition as any type of bug in your program that is based on a “who get’s there first” problem.
 A data race problem is a type of a race condition, because it occurs when two or more parties are trying to read and write into the same memory location at the same time, and, therefore, the end result of this operation depends completely on who get’s to this memory location first.
 As consequence, a program that have a data race problem will likely produce a different result each time that we execute it.

-Thus, race conditions produce unefined behaviour and unpredictability because the program produces a different answer in each time that a different person get’s to the target location first than the others.
-And we have no easy way to either predict or control who is going to get to this target location first.
-In other words, in each execution of your program, you get a different answer, because a different person, or, a different function, or, a different part of the code is finishing its tasks (or it is reaching a location) first than the others.
+Thus, race conditions produce undefined behaviour and unpredictability because the program produces a different answer in each time that a different person get’s to the target location first than the others.
+And we have no easy way to either predict or control who is getting to this target location first.
+In other words, in each execution of your program, you get a different answer, because a different person, or, a different function, or, a different part of the code is finishing its tasks first than the others.

-In the example exposed below, you can see that this time we have executed the program, the end result was 117254, instead of the expected 200000.
+In the example exposed below, you can see that this time the end result was 117254, instead of the expected 200000.
 The second time I have executed this program, I got the number 108592 as result.
 So the end result of this program is varying, but it never gets to the expected 200000 that we want.

 // Global counter variable